Castle Drive, DE45

 Over natural-stone step, the handsome natural-wood double-glazed front door with sidelight panel opens to generous cathedral-roof porch, with uPVC sealed-unit double-glazed (uPVC-SUDG) window with top-opening vent.
 6-hook coat rack; vinyl flooring.
 Ample space for storage, pushchair, etc. Electrical double socket for table lamp and/or front-garden lighting (5 amp); attractive pendant ceiling light; light switch for external lights onto driveway.
 Solid oak bevelled-glass door leading to

 Carpeted hall with wall light, radiator, open to solid original mahogany stairs to first floor.
+Double-gang mains electricity socket.
 Solid mahogany French doors with bevelled glass lead to the

-Spacious fully carpeted room with large uPVC-SUDG window viewing front garden, vertical blinds; with full length radiator under.
-Working solid-fuel fireplace (if desired, gas supply also located here could be re-connected); original deep-red mahogany mantle, stripped of varnish.
+Spacious fully carpeted room with large uPVC-SUDG windows viewing front garden, vertical blinds; with full length radiator under.
+Working solid-fuel fireplace is available for use if desired, or a solid-fuel wood-burner could be installed (if desired, gas supply also located here could be re-connected); original deep-red mahogany mantle, stripped of varnish.
 Second double-panel radiator located near the fully enclosed staircase, with storage area under.
 Terrestrial-digital aerial point; Sky dual-cable point; BT/Openreach telephone point located in areas under stairs.
-Multiple mains power sockets.
-Lights on ceiling (5 bulbs) and two side walls.
+There are 6 double-gang mains power sockets, 2 at 800mm above floor level on south wall, 2 at 400mm up and 2 at 100mm up.
+Lights on ceiling (5 bulbs) and two side walls (uplights).
 White painted hardwood door with bevelled glass leads to

 Full range of solid oak kitchen units painted in light-cream, including one glass-fronted wall unit; worktops of light-marbled-patterned laminate.
 Useful breakfast bar of solid butcher-block oak (550 mm x 600mm) as in the worktop in the Dining Room.
 Kitchen is fully ceramic tiled, in what are believed to be the original 1970 tiles.
 Bosch appliances include fully integrated electric double oven, gas hob, integrated extractor fan with light, and dishwasher.
 Stainless steel double-bowl sink with drainer surface, with Franke large goose-neck tap.
 Lighting is combination of opaque white ceiling fixture and a fixture of 3 spotlights.
 Mains power is supplied by five 15-amp double-gang sockets, and one single gang socket, plus a separate 30-amp socket for the ovens.
 Active landline telephone located in Kitchen.
 An original ‘Yacht Glass’ glazed door leads to the